jennguyen1/nhuyhoa/_posts/2016-01-28-Multiple-Sample-Tests-p2.md

 **Unbalanced ANOVAs**

-How do we assess effects when our designs are missing certain factor combinations?
+How are the effects assessed when certain factor combinations are missing?
 For this, contrasts can come in handy.

 * Fit a one-way ANOVA as a combination of the factors
-* Fit a contrast to assess the effect you would like (perhaps the interaction)
+* Fit a contrast to assess the effect (perhaps the interaction)
 * Use a MSE from the one-way ANOVA as an estimate of $$s^2_{\epsilon}$$

 ## Statistical Software